-Fig. 19.4 Blocks of conserved synteny and chromosomal rearrangements with human chromosome 16 as the reference sequence. (a) Almost all of human chromosome aligns with rhesus chromosome 20, indicated by the purple boxes, but portions of human chromosome 16 align to different chromosomes in mouse, which are color coded by the aligning chromosome in the comparison species.
-For both comparisons, levels 1, 2, and 3 of a nested set of chained alignments (called a net) are shown.
-Local alignments form a chain when the start positions of the sequences in one alignment.
-The level 1 chain is the highest scoring (usually longest) set of local alignments; the level 1 chain with aligner such as LAGAN is run on the sequences in the regions that have not been rearranged [10].
+Fig. Q.4.
+Blocks of conserved synteny and chromosomal rearrangements with human chromosome 16 as the reference sequence.
+(A.) Almost all of human chromosome aligns with rhesus chromosome 20, indicated by the purple boxes, but portions of human chromosome 16 align to different chromosomes in mouse, which are color coded by the aligning chromosome in the comparison species.
+For both comparisons, levels 1, 2 and 3 of a nested set of chained alignments (called a net) are shown.
+Local alignments form a chain when the start positions of the sequences in one alignment follow the end positions of the sequences in the preceding alignment.
+The level 1 chain is the highest scoring (usually longest) set of local alignments; the level 1 chain with rhesus covers almost all of rhesus chromosome 20.

-Several powerful Web-servers are available for running these alignment programs on chosen sequences.
-Often it is prudent to use precomputed alignments because of the complexity of these alignment pipelines and the need for careful adjustment of alignment parameters for different comparisons.
-Nets and chains of local alignments generated by blastZ are available from the UCSC Genome Browser [45] and Ensembl [31].
-Precomputed alignments of whole genomes generated by pipelines using LAGAN and VISTA are also available.
-As discussed in the next section, analyzes of these rhesus covers almost all of rhesus chromosome 20.
 Gaps in the level 1 chain are filled with the highest scoring additional chains to make level 2 chains, and so on for up to six levels.
-Inversions are evident by changes in the directions of the arrowheads on the chain maps. (b) A higher resolution view of a portion of human chromosome 16 that encompasses a major change in conserved synteny from mouse chromosome 16 (light blue) to mouse chromosome 7 (pink).
+Inversions are evident by changes in the directions of the arrowheads on the chain maps.
+(B.) A higher resolution view of a portion of human chromosome 16 that encompasses a major change in conserved synteny from mouse chromosome 16 (light blue) to mouse chromosome 7 (pink).
 The diagram illustrates the results of a complex rearrangement history, including an inversion and interlacing of matches to the two mouse chromosomes.
-Many genes are present in this region despite the complex rearrangements of the chromosome between human and mouse alignments can be used to predict function in genomic DNA sequences.
-Table 19.1 lists a selection of network servers for making and viewing alignments.
+Many genes are present in this region despite the complex rearrangements of the chromosome between human and mouse.

+Several powerful web-servers are available for running these alignment programs on chosen sequences.
+Often it is prudent to use precomputed alignments because of the complexity of these alignment pipelines and the need for careful adjustment of alignment parameters for different comparisons.
+Nets and chains of local alignments generated by blastZ are available from the UCSC Genome Browser (Kuhn et al. 2007) and Ensembl (Hubbard et al. 2007).
+Precomputed alignments of whole genomes generated by pipelines using Lagan and VISTA are also available.
+As discussed in the next section, analyses of these alignments can be used to predict function in genomic DNA sequences.
+Table Q.1 lists a selection of network servers for making and viewing alignments.